anpham6/chrome-docs/_sources/build.rst.txt

     }
   });

-.. tip:: When using "**preserve**" the last config is parsed first and each subsequent config in reverse order only adds new properties without overwriting.
-Any other value is merged using the same rules as ``sqd.config``.
+.. tip:: When using "**preserve**" the first config is used as the base.
+Each subsequent config adds missing properties to existing objects and creates any missing objects.

 .. code-block::
   :caption: Cloud